 And the flag of Katowice:

-So as you can see, the Polish flag sets the theme for the flags of many other cities!
+So, as you can see, the national flag sets the theme for the flags of many other Polish cities.

-Statistics from 2003 and 2004 show that there were a total of 139 ‘crimes’ involving the Polish flag in these two years.
+Statistics from 2003 and 2004 reveal a staggering 139 incidents involving the national flag in those years.

-Many countries have a flag similar to Poland.
-Indonesia and Monaco in fact, have the same flag as Poland, just inverted.
+Many countries have similar white and red flags.
+Indonesia and Monaco, in fact, have the same flag as Poland, just inverted.

-Recently, Polish and Indonesia Naval Officers met to conduct war exercises.
-The official meeting was great if you like symmetry.
+Recently, Polish and Indonesian Naval Officers met to conduct war exercises.
+The official meeting was great for those of us with a little OCD.

-When you look at local and regional flags of other parts of the world, well, it easy to see a few copy cats:
+When you look at local and regional flags of other parts of the world, it is easy to see a few copycats:

-What other ways have you seen the Polish flag been used?
-What other parts of the world do you see it being flown?
+What other ways have you seen it used?
+In what other parts of the world do you see it being flown?
 Let us know in the comments!